-Windows 10 supports the use of touch gestures on computers and devices that have touchscreens.
+The more recent versions of Windows support the use of touch gestures on computers and devices that have touchscreens, like tablets and smartphones.
 Using touch, you can move and control objects on the screen using one, two, or three fingers.
 If you have a precision touchpad on your laptop, you will be able to use these advanced controls.

-HANDS-ON 2.3 How Can I Tell If I Have a Touchscreen?
+HANDS-ON 2.3 Determine If You Have a Touchscreen

-In this exercise, you will check to see if your Windows 10 computer has a touchscreen.
+In this exercise, you will check to see if your Windows computer has a touchscreen.

-- 1. Choose Start 4 and select Settings. - 2.
-From Settings, double-click the System icon.
+- 1. Click Start and select the Settings icon. - 2.
+From Settings, click the System icon.